Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 performing a simple pointwise operation between two tensors (like a `addcmul` from [PointwiseOps.cpp](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/PointwiseOps.cpp#L31)) the iteration will happen over the entire tensor, without providing a choice of the dimension.
-This will allow TensorIterator to randomly parallelize the computation, without guarantees of the order of execution (since it does not matter anyway).
+This will allow TensorIterator to freely parallelize the computation, without guarantees of the order of execution (since it does not matter anyway).

 For something like a cumulative sum operation, where you want be able to choose the dimension